CroLinuxGamer/Dotfiles/README.md

 ### [anime-downloader](https://github.com/vn-ki/anime-downloader)

-A simple commandline tool to for downloading anime from your favourite website.
+A simple command line tool to for downloading anime from your favorite website.

 But in my case I use it with another program [adl](https://github.com/RaitaroH/adl) which makes use of [trackma](https://github.com/z411/trackma) and [mpv](https://mpv.io/) to be able to watch anime from your terminal emulator.

 For this combination you will need to first login into trackma with your `mal` or `anilist` account.
-You will also need to configure your `anime-downloader` config to use either your favourite or the fastest site for your first.
+You will also need to configure your `anime-downloader` config to use either your favorite or the fastest site for your first.
 Animesimple is recommended.

 I configured my config for the fastest site in my region so you will need to edit it for your own region.